 NBA Game Summary - Phoenix at LA Lakers

-Los Angeles, CA (Sports Network) - Steve Nash scored 25 points and dished out 11 assists as the Phoenix Suns held off the Los Angeles Lakers, 115-107.
+Los Angeles, CA (Sports Network) - Shawn Marion scored 30 points and pulled down 11 rebounds, as the Phoenix Suns held off a late charge to defeat the Los Angeles Lakers, 122-112, at the Staples Center.

 Steve Nash had 12 points and 17 assists, and James Jones added 17 points for the Suns, who posted their first victory of the season after losing at home to Dallas in double overtime on Tuesday.
 The Suns beat the Lakers for the fifth straight time.

 "We kind of blew the first home opener, but I'm pleased with our offense and our running," said Suns head coach Mike D'Antoni.
 "We hit big shots down the stretch."

 Kobe Bryant totaled 39 points, seven rebounds and five assists, but the Lakers failed to give Phil Jackson a win in his first home game since his return.
 Lamar Odom had 23 points, 16 rebounds and eight assists, and Smush Parker tallied 21 points for the Lakers, who began their season with an overtime victory at Denver Wednesday night.

 "There's going to be games like that, games that are going to be up there (offensively), especially with the accuracy on three-pointers that they did tonight," Jackson said.